John of Gaunt: Second campaign in France

+Rehabilitation

 In 1386 John left England to seek the throne of Castile, claimed in jure uxoris by right of his second wife, Constance of Castile, whom he had married in 1371.
 However, crisis ensued almost immediately in his absence, and in 1387 King Richard's misrule brought England to the brink of civil war.
 John had to give up on his ambitions in Spain and hurry back to England in 1389.
 Only John's intervention in the political crisis succeeded in persuading the Lords Appellant and King Richard to compromise to usher in a period of relative stability.
 During the 1390s, John's reputation of devotion to the well-being of the kingdom was largely restored.

-Marriages and family

-John was married three times.
-His first wife, Blanche of Lancaster, was also his third cousin; both were great-great-grandchildren of King Henry III.
-They married in 1359 at Reading Abbey.
-They had seven children; only three survived to adulthood.

-After Blanche's death in 1368, shortly after the birth of her last child, John married, in 1371, Infanta Constance of Castile, daughter of King Peter of Castile, giving him a claim to the Crown of Castile.
-They had one daughter.
-Constance died in 1394.

-During his second marriage, some time around 1373 (the approximate birth year of their eldest son, John Beaufort) John of Gaunt entered into an extra-marital love affair with Katherine Swynford, the daughter of an ordinary knight, which would produce four children for the couple.
-All of them were born out of wedlock, but were legitimised upon their parents' eventual marriage.
-The adulterous relationship endured until 1381, when it was ended out of political necessity.